 So how can your business properly manage its political risk?

-• First of all you need to understand what constitutes political risk within your business.
+First, you need to understand what constitutes political risk within your business.
 Does it mean social unrest, terrorism, kidnapping, war, riots, crime, coups, inflation, tax increases or exchange rate movements?
-This should be communicated across the organisation.
+This should be communicated across the organization.

 Internal drivers could be information related or policy-related whereby some employees fail to obey risk management policies.
 It could also be lack of understanding of the full exposure resulting in implementing policies that do not completely cover the full exposures.

-• Continue to educate and create awareness of new political risks to your employees.
+Lastly, continue to educate and create awareness of emerging political risks to your employees.
 Risk management is an ongoing process.